Organization of EPA's Region 5 Office in Chicago

 - Equal employment opportunity and special emphasis programs.

-The External Communications Office and Multimedia Programs Office are located in ORA.
+The External Communications Office and the Tribal and Multimedia Programs Office are located in ORA.

 What We Do: The Air and Radiation Division (ARD) implements the programmatic aspects of Clean Air Act within the geographic boundaries of Region 5, except for inspections and enforcement, which are principally managed by the Enforcement and Compliance Assurance Division.